atakanaltok/awesome-useful-websites/README.md

 * https://tweepsmap.com/ - AI Driven Twitter analytics and management
 * https://shadowban.yuzurisa.com/ - Check whether a username is shadowbanned on Twitter
 * https://twitternamegenerator.com/ - Free Online Tool to Generate Pretty Nicknames for Twitter
+* https://smallworld.kiwi/signin - Small World uses the location from your Twitter profile to find nearby friends